 The assessment covers the essential safety aspects of carrying out electrotechnical work in a specialised occupation allied to an electrical installation that has already been installed by an ECS gold card holder (typically an Installation Electrician holding a Registered Electrician status).
-The criteria of the assessment is based around the Electricity at Work Regulations for safe working of electrotechnical allied trades when carrying out associated installation works.
-The emphasis of the assessment is on when the ECS related discipline cardholder needs to make sure that electrical installation work is handed over and carried out by suitably qualified ECS Installation Electrician cardholder.
+The criteria for the assessment are based around safe working of electrotechnical allied trades carrying out associated installation works with an emphasis on when to make sure electrical installation work is carried out by suitably qualified ECS cardholder.

 To apply for an ECS related discipline card the applicant must hold a valid ECS Health, Safety and Environmental (HS&E) assessment plus the ECS Electrical Safety Unit.
-The ECS HS&E assessment must be taken separately from the ECS Electrical Safety Unit assessment.
-Full details of the ECS HS&E assessment can be found by visiting www.ecscard.org.uk/HS
+The ECS HS&E assessment must be booked and taken separately from the ECS Electrical Safety Unit assessment.
+Full details of ECS card requirements can be found here.

-Delegates for the ECS Electrical Safety Unit assessment are assumed to have a basic level of knowledge and competency in electrical theory and principles.
-It is strongly advised that all delegates undertake suitable training prior to taking the ECS Electrical Safety Unit assessment.
+Delegates for the ECS Electrical Safety Unit assessment are assumed to have a level of knowledge and competency in basic electrical theory and principles.
+It is strongly advised that all delegates undertake suitable training prior to undertaking the ECS Electrical Safety Unit assessment.

-The ECS Electrical Safety Unit assessment is not suitable, on its own, for people entering the Electrotechnical sector or who are looking to train as an electrician and is not recognised as an electrical theory qualification.
+The ECS Electrical Safety Unit assessment is not suitable, on its own, for people entering the electrotechnical sector or who are looking to train as an electrician and is not recognised as an electrical theory qualification.